irmen/prog8/docs/source/targetsystem.rst

     cx16.restore_irq()     ; set everything back to the systems default irq handler

-The Commander X16 syslib provides two additional routines that should be used *in your IRQ handler routine* if it uses the Vera registers.
+The Commander X16 syslib does provides two additional routines that should be used *in your IRQ handler routine* if it uses the Vera registers.
 They take care of saving and restoring the Vera state of the interrupted main program, otherwise the IRQ handler's manipulation will corrupt any Vera operations that were going on in the main program.
 The routines are::